wazo-platform/wazo-platform.org/content/uc-doc/high_availability/berofos.md

 the PBX directly if the Wazo goes down.

 Wazo **does not offer natively** the possibility to configure Berofos in this failover mode.
-The `berofos-integration-with-pbx`{.interpreted-text role="ref"} section describes a workaround.
+The [Berofos Integration with PBX](/uc-doc/troubleshooting#berofos-integration-with-pbx) section describes a workaround.

-Installation and Configuration {#berofos-installation-and-configuration}
+<a name="berofos-installation-and-configuration"></a>Installation and Configuration
 ==============================

 Master Configuration